Enteee/duckpond.ch/_posts/2016-09-16-broken-one-time-pad.md

 keywords: [one time pad, broken, challenge]
 ---

 There are many mistakes to be made when implementing crypto.
-So let's make some, abuse them and learn:
+So let's make some, abuse them and learn.

 # Broken One-Time-Pad